💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “There are many outreach tools—Pitchbox and NinjaOutreach are two of my favorites—that can quickly gather leads and automate the outreach process, as well as intelligently follow up a few days later if you don’t receive a response,” Peters says.

-“One SEO tip that many people fail to implement is providing data for images,” says Mailbird’s Andrea Loubier.
+“One thing that many people fail to implement is providing data for images,” says Mailbird’s Andrea Loubier.
 “Even if the images you are using are sourced, they can still end up in the search results, which is yet another way to bring people to your page.”

 “The one obvious SEO tip that we find few people/companies follow is naming the images they upload to the website using keywords they want to rank for,” says Alexis Irias of Spire Digital.